saha-project/SAHA/README.md

 - `data/` — Source data for figures (or scripts to download from Zenodo)
 - `scripts/` — Python/R scripts for processing and visualization
 - `figures/` — Output figures in `.svg` and `.pdf`
-- `methods/` — Notes on customized workflows (e.g., MaxFuse, scimap)
+- `methods/` — Notes on customized workflows (e.g., MaxFuse, SCIMAP)
 - `utils/` — Shared functions (e.g., plotting, statistics)

 ## Data Access